univ-of-utah-marriott-library-apple/blade_runner/README.md

 `user_actions.py` contains an uimplemented function `update_offboard_config()` that is called before *Blade Runner* sends the offboard config to JAMF Pro.
 Its purpose is to make custom changes to the offboard data before it is sent.

+#### Example 1:

-As an example, say you want to set the name of any computer that is offboarded to the computer's serial number.
-To do so, you could implement `update_offboard_config()` like this:
+An implementation to set the name of any computer that is offboarded to the computer's serial number might look like this:
 ```
 # user_actions.py